starvvolf/Video_recorder_sample/README.md

 ## command
 'space'-> record mode on/off  (If there's a red circle on the top left, it means it's recording.)
+The recorded file is saved in the same directory as the Python file, based on the recording time.

 'o'->brightness(-)(-100~100)
 'p'->brightness(+)